Hoosick Falls, New York: Walter A. Wood Mowing and Reaping Machine Co.

 In 1852, a blacksmith named Walter A. Wood began manufacturing a reaper in Hoosick Falls.
 By the 1890s, the Walter A. Wood Mowing & Reaping Company was the largest farm machinery manufacturer in the world, taking up 85 acres (340,000 m2) on the west bank of the river.
 The Wood Company closed in 1924, mainly due to the introduction of John Deere's revolutionary self propelled farm equipment.
-Most of these facilities were used by the Colasta Corporation from the mid 1920s until the late 1950s.
-This company manufactured radio parts.
+Most of these facilities were used by the Colasta Corporation, a radio parts manufacturer, from the mid 1920s until the late 1950s.
 Later, parts of this site were used as a lumber yard/hardware store.
 A rash of arson fires in the mid and late 1970s consumed the entire complex.
 The only buildings still in use today are outside of the main complex, the Interface Solutions Plant (formerly the Wood-Flong Paper Mill), which was Walter A Wood's steel foundry.
 The original Office Building is still present also.

 Along with the Walter Wood plant, Hoosick Falls was a boomtown in the 19th century.
 Many other businesses came to town, creating growth and prosperity.
 Hoosick Falls once had factories that made paper, small numbers of appliances, glass, and some nominal soda and beer bottling plants.
 A large number of rich Victorian homes were built during this period and are still there today, most in good shape.
 Hoosick Falls also served as a regional center of trade and export.
 Local farmers and manufacturers would come to town to sell their goods and load them on rail cars bound for New York City or abroad.
 These goods consisted of manufacturers, grain, milk, livestock, construction materials (mostly slate and brick), paper & pulp, timber and beverages.